MIT-LCP/physionet-build/GuideForNewDevelopers.md

 #### 2.1.6 Clone the project locally

-Now that we have Python set up, let's go ahead and clone the project to your system.
+Now that we have the setup, let's go ahead and clone the project to your system.
 Open a terminal and enter the following command.

 ```sh